The Fundraising Team

 A graduate of the University of Cambridge, Jane joined the voluntary sector following a 15-year career in publishing, spanning editorial, commissioning and business development roles in both the private and public sector.
-She specialises in high-quality bid writing, and has experience of conducting fundraising audits, strategies and product reviews.
-Jane has a particular interest in children's, literacy, and social welfare causes, and has worked largely with regional and local charities.
-These have included Play Gloucestershire, Gloucestershire Wildlife Trust, Spitfire Advice and Support Services in Birmingham and St George's House Charity (Wolverhampton), for whom she managed a very successful capital appeal in 2015/16.
+She specialises in high-quality bid writing and has managed successful capital and revenue appeals for regional and local charities.
+She has a particular interest in children's, literacy, and social welfare causes, and has worked largely with regional and local charities.
+These have included Play Gloucestershire, Gloucestershire Wildlife Trust, Spitfire Advice and Support Services in Birmingham and St George's House Charity in Wolverhampton, for which she has managed successful appeals.
 She has also achieved the Certificate in Fundraising, passing with Distinction.

 Helen Duncan BMus (hons) MMus